 I lifted Gwen completely off her feet and cradled her in my arms.
 As I moved us step by step out of Marco's room, with all but no abatement to the frenzied groping and introductory intimacies of the illicit tryst we irrevocably and uncontrollably careened toward with willing enthusiasm in that moment.

-With Elizabeth the apparent victim of a kidnapping, Michael finds aid in the form of a young woman; named Delphine, and her associate Andy, who rescue him from imminent danger, but go on to introduce the virus into his bloodstream against his will.
+With Elizabeth is the apparent victim of a kidnapping, Michael finds aid in the form of a young woman named Delphine, and her associate Andy, who rescue him from imminent danger, but go on to introduce the virus into his bloodstream against his will.
 In the long run, the disease not only alters him physically, but influences his morality - introducing a “Dostoyevskian” element to the storyline.

-The carriers of are collectively known as Barstukai, and they are driven by their condition to enact compulsions and possess certain abilities that have mistakenly been confused with folkloric accounts of vampirism that have emerged throughout human history across the globe.
+The carriers of the dsisease are collectively known as Barstukai, and they are driven by their condition to enact compulsions and possess certain abilities that have mistakenly been confused with folkloric accounts of vampirism that have emerged throughout human history across the globe.

 Stalked by his struggle to manage these overwhelming drives, Michael recruits the aid of his best friend, Marco, and stumbles into an upwardly mobile thirty-something actuary named Gwen Ridgeway and her brother Steven; who attempt to be good Samaritans, only to become labeled as targets themselves.

 Hidden away at a safe house in the Chestnut Hill suburb of Philadelphia.
 The plot thickens with the introduction of Claude; a three-hundred year old homosexual French Catholic Bourbonite, and Nate; a three-thousand some-odd year old Philistine martial arts expert dedicated to training fellow Barstukai in their seemingly endless faction fighting.